AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-014-mari-eagar.md

 * The early days of cryptocurrency (2013, 2014), Peter Todd and understanding how trust works
 * Explaining some of the terminology in crypto such as FOMO, FUD, antifragile, ambiguity and being comfortable with chaos and volatility
 * The importance of spending the time reading and researching about cryptocurrency
-* Nicotsia Introduction to Digital Currencies mook
+* Nicosia Introduction to Digital Currencies MOOC
 * Swarm intelligence
 * The importance of keeping an emotional levelness while navigating a new industry
 * The changing dynamics of trust and abstracting identity out of the equation